-- A topic that is practical meaning there will be knowledge, skills, or information that can be applied right away. - Something that has an impact directly on improving patient care. - A topic is hot, cutting-edge, or offers a new perspective. - Be specific in your plans: provide details about your session, the need for this session, and what attendees can walk away with after attending. - Be innovative and creative with active learning strategies.
-Learn more about this by visiting: http://www.ashp.org/menu/Meetings/PresenterResources.aspx 8 DON'Ts ...
+A practical topic - meaning there will be knowledge, skills, or information that can be applied right away.
+Something that has an impact directly on improving patient care.
+A topic is hot, cutting-edge, or offers a new perspective.
+Be specific in your plans: provide details about your session, the need for this session, and what attendees can walk away with after attending.
+Be innovative and creative with active learning strategies. 😕 DON'Ts ...

-- Be vague.
-A vague proposal will likely be rejected, even if the topic is "hot." - Offer a topic that can be found in a textbook or doesn't contain something new or different Proposed Session Title: Antimicrobial Stewardship Programs: An Evolution in Progress SUBMITTER INFORMATION Name: Douglas Slain, Pharm.D., BCPS Primary Position Associate Professor, West Virginia University, Morgantown, WV Educational Program Planning Experience:
+Be vague.
+A vague proposal will likely be rejected, even if the topic is "hot."
+Offer a topic that can be found in a textbook or doesn't contain something new or different.

+Proposed Session Title: Antimicrobial Stewardship Programs: An Evolution in Progress

+SUBMITTER INFORMATION

+Name: Douglas Slain, Pharm.D., BCPS

+Primary Position

+Associate Professor, West Virginia University, Morgantown, WV

+Educational Program Planning Experience:

-I have served as the MPA for five previous ASHP Midyear symposia: 1.
+I have served as the MPA for five previous ASHP Midvear symposia: 1.
 Prevention and Treatment of Pandemic and Seasonal Influenza: What's the latest?
 2010 ASHP Midyear, Anaheim.
 2. Preparing for faculty positions: Insights from the ivory tower.
 2009 ASHP Midyear, Las Vegas.
 December 6, 2009.
 3. Healthcare-Associated Infections: Implications for Prudent Empiric Antibiotic Therapy.
 2008 ASHP Midyear.
 Orlando.
 4. Drugs vs. Bugs: A Concise Review of Key Issues in Anti-Infective Therapeutics.
-2006 ASHP Midyear .
+2006 ASHP Midyear.
 Anaheim.
 5. Advances in Antifungal Therapy.
 2003 ASHP Midyear.
 New Orleans.
 Program Planning outside of ASHP 1.
 Infectious Diseases Therapeutics: What you must know about antimicrobial therapy in the era of resistance.
 Cross Country Education Continuing Education Symposia.
 Chicago.
 July 28th-30th, 2009.
 2. Infectious Diseases Residencies: A Preceptor Development Forum.
 Annual Meeting of the Society of Infectious Diseases Pharmacists (SIDP).
 Washington, D.C.
 October 24, 2008.
 3. Treatment Of Fungal Pathogens In The Immunocompromised Patient.
 16th Annual Conference of the National Home Infusion Association (NHIA).
 Savannah.
 Feb 26- Mar 1, 2007 Expertise/Qualifications in the topic area: